 Her gift of writing leaves a permanent mark on contemporary Canadian

 Literature.
-Her first writing job was as a reporter and book reviewer
+Her 1st writing job was as a reporter and book reviewer

 for the Winnipeg Citizen.
-She has been able to write with experience
+She wrote with the experience

 of having lived in England, Somalilanc, Ghana, Greece, Crete, Palestine,

 India, Egypt and Spain but Canada was always home.

 She is much beloved and remembered for her works, her personal

 warmth, strength and humor which she shared so generously.